Investing Strategy Research

 • Dividend 10 Year Change > 8%.
 You get the idea. :)

 • Payout Ratio >10 < 40.
 The payout ratio ensures the company makes enough profits to continue paying dividends and sustain the increases.
 You can reduce the “<10” to see more stocks in the scan.
-We do not want companies to pay more than 40% of their profits out in dividends; they need to retain cash flow for future growth and capital investments.
+We do not want companies to pay more than 40% of their profits out in dividends; they must retain cash flow for future growth and capital investments.

 • Sales 5-Year Average (%) > 4%.
 This is designed to ensure that the company is increasing sales, at least on average, to pay for the above growth in dividends.